PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 ------------------------------------------------------------------------

-TitledCtl just adds a convenient init: method for setting up a control with a title, where the width of the control\'s rect is determined by what the title is.
+TitledCtl just adds a convenient init: method for setting up a control with a title, where the width of the control's rect is determined by what the title is.
 We assume the font will be Chicago and the height of the control is 20.
 This may be overridden in subclasses as necessary.